cube-js/cube/docs/Cube.js-Frontend/Query-Format.md

 - `filters`: An array of objects, describing filters.
 Learn about [filters format](#filters-format).
 - `timeDimensions`: A convient way to specify a time dimension with a filter.
 It is an array of objects in [timeDimension format.](#time-dimensions-format)
 - `segments`: An array of segments.
 Segment is a named filter, created in the Data Schema.
 - `limit`: A row limit for your query.
-The hard limit is set to 5000 rows by default.
+The default value is `10000`.
+The maximum allowed limit is `50000`.
 - `order`: An object, where keys are measures or dimensions to order by and their corresponding values are either `asc` or `desc`.
 The order of the fields to order is based on the order of the keys in the object.